eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-1.md

 npm install --save-dev babel-core babel-loader babel-preset-es2015 babel-preset-react
 ```

 Now let's create a config file to tell Webpack which files to read and write.
 Our config file will also tell Webpack to use Babel when it encounters files that end with `.js` or `.jsx`.
+The config file will be called `webpack.config.js` and it will be in the root directory of your project (the `react_blackjack/` in my setup).

 When Webpack compiles the application, it will start with the file: `./app/index.js` (yet to be created).
 We specify this with `entry`. `entry` can also be an array of files, but at this point, we just need a single entry point.